splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-exporter.rst

          - resourcedetection
          exporters: [splunk_hec]

 The Splunk HEC exporter requires a Splunk HEC token and endpoint.
 Obtaining a HEC token and choosing a HEC endpoint depends on the target.
 The following table shows endpoints and instructions for each back end.
+Use the ``source`` and ``sourcetype`` fields options when sending logs to Splunk Cloud Platform or Splunk Enterprise.

 .. list-table::
    :header-rows: 1